Ankr-network/ankr-docs/docs/learn/tutorials/how-to-get-started-with-truffle.md

 * The display of the API upgrade plan (please refer to the [upgrade plan](https://ankr-network.github.io/faq-hugo-source/basics/view\_api/#plan-settings))
 * Status of the API.

-## 07 - Configure your Truffle Project
+## 07 - Configure your Truffle project

 Modify the `truffle-config.js` file to configure your truffle project.
 It's seeded with some common settings for different networks and features like migrations, compilation and testing.